Follow these tips for what to do in Colonial Williamsburg

 Shopping and Dining at Merchants Square

 Just beyond the Colonial Williamsburg Historic Area, the shopping and dining area called Merchants Square features more than 40 restaurants and retail shops.
-We enjoyed two lovely dinners at Merchants Square during our trip at Blue Talon Bistro and The Trellis.
+During our trip we enjoyed a lovely dinner at Blue Talon Bistro.

 There is A LOT to see and do at Colonial Williamsburg.
 We spent two and a half days in the historic area and still didn’t see everything.
 I would have gladly spent a third day there poking around into all of the corners we missed, not to mention to their two art museums.
 Bottom line, it’s well worth the time to make a trip there and to learn more about life was like during key formative years in U.S. history.